quang-do-se/spring-cert/03-data-management-jdbc-transactions.md

 ### Can you execute a plain SQL statement with the JDBC template?

+Plain SQL statements can be executed using the `JdbcTemplate` class.

+The following methods accept one or more SQL strings as parameters.
+Note that there may be multiple versions of a method that take different parameters:

+- `query(...)` for SELECT
+- `update(...)` for INSERT, UPDATE, DELETE
+- `.execute(...)` for Data Definition Language.
+It can execute any arbitrary SQL.

+- `batchUpdate`
+- `queryForList`
+- `queryForMap`
+- `queryForObject`
+- `queryForRowSet`

 ----------

-### When does the JDBC template acquire (and release) a connection, for every method called or once per
+### When does the JDBC template acquire (and release) a connection, for every method called or once per template?
-template?
 Why?

 ----------